The Blog

 in the presence of fate is strength undefeatable.

-The latter part of this quote I have used in my email signature line for several years now.
-It inspired me to “keep it moving” during a very difficult time in my life; my separation and divorce.
-The fear of being alone and having to make it on my own and raise a child without a spouse was a very frightening; almost a crippling experience; however, I knew I had to go forward and do what I needed to do to create a new life and new beginning for me and my babygirl.
-Well, we have made through to the other side of that experience, not without some bumps and bruises, financial difficulties and what have you, we still made it through.
+I have used the latter part of this quote in my email signature line for several years.
+It inspired me to “keep it moving” during a tough time: my separation and divorce.
+The fear of being alone and having to make it on my own and raise a child without a spouse was a very frightening, almost crippling experience; however, I knew I had to go forward and do what I needed to do to create a new life and new beginning for me and my baby girl.
+Well, we have made it through to the other side of that experience, not without some bumps and bruises, financial difficulties, and what have you, we still made it through.

 Now what?
-During that time I started several business ventures that were not unsuccessful because they couldn’t be successful, I just stopped pressing on….settling in to the deceptive security of my 9 to 5 job.
-Quinching that entreprenural spirit within me that screams to get out.
-What happened to that “courage in spite of fear” mentality that was there when I made the decision to leave a marriage that I felt was going nowhere?
+During that time, I started several business ventures that were not unsuccessful because they couldn’t be successful, I just stopped pressing on….settling into the deceptive security of my 9 to 5 job, quenching that entrepreneurial spirit within me that screams to get out.
+What happened to that “courage despite fear” mentality when I decided to leave a marriage I felt was going nowhere?
 How can I get it back?
 My life is not in crisis right now.
-I’ve made it to the other side of a very difficult situation.
+I’ve made it to the other side of a difficult situation.
 But I want more!!
-One of the most progessive things that I have completed during this time was to earn my Bachelor’s degree.
-Two and a half years of blood sweat and tears and $47,000.00 in tuition cost – done!!
+One of the most progressive things I completed during this time was to earn my Bachelor’s degree.
+Two and a half years of blood, sweat, and tears and $47,000.00 in tuition cost – done!!
 However, where do I go from here?

 I will take the latter….